GreenTeaSeb/lofi/README.md

 Term: whatever you type in will be launched in your default terminal
 Exec: Launched the process directly, anything after the name of the application will be used as arguements, so be careful of spaces.

+## Usage
+launch with flag -r to use it as a file/app launcher, without the flag it will display options from stdin and output them to stdout

 ## content
 1. [Shortcuts](#Shortcuts)
 2. [Config](#Config)